cosmoscout/cosmoscout-vr/plugins/csp-atmospheres/preprocessor/README.md

 ### The Preprocessing Modes

-There are many ways phase functions, scattering coefficients, and absorption coefficients can be computed.
+There are many ways to compute phase functions, scattering coefficients, and absorption coefficients.
 This tool provides means to compute them physically-based using Mie Theory as well as several approximations which have been used in the literature.
-To learn about the different operation modes, you can now issue this command:
+To learn about the different operation modes, you can issue this command:

 ```bash
 ./atmosphere-preprocessor --help
 ```

 > [!NOTE]
-> Unless stated otherwise, length units must always be given in m.
+> Unless stated otherwise, length units must always be given in [m].
 For instance, this is true for altitudes, wavelengths, and for particle radii.

 Mode | Description
 ---- | -----------
 `mie` | This mode computes phase functions as well as scattering- and absorption coefficients for a given particle mixture using Mie Theory.
 The particle mixture follows a specified multi-modal size distribution and can have a complex, wavelength-dependent refractive index.
 Use `./atmosphere-preprocessor mie --help` to learn about all the options.
 Also, below a multiple examples to get you started.
 `rayleigh` | This mode writes the phase function and scattering coefficients of Rayleigh molecules for the specified wavelengths.
 Use `./atmosphere-preprocessor rayleigh --help` to learn about all the options.
 `angstrom` | This mode writes scattering, and absorption coefficients based on Ångström's turbidity formula and a single-scattering albedo value.
 Use `./atmosphere-preprocessor angstrom --help` to learn about all the options.
-`hulst` | This mode writes scattering, and absorption coefficients based on van de Hulst's Anomalous Diffraction Approximation and the turbidity approximation used in the Costa paper.
+`hulst` | This mode writes scattering, and absorption coefficients based on van de Hulst's Anomalous Diffraction Approximation and the turbidity approximation used in the [Costa Paper](https://arxiv.org/abs/2010.03534).
 Use `./atmosphere-preprocessor hulst --help` to learn about all the options.
-`manual` | This mode writes some user-specified values for the scattering coefficients or absorption coefficients for the specified wavelengths.
+`manual` | This mode writes some user-specified scattering coefficients or absorption coefficients for the specified wavelengths.
 Use `./atmosphere-preprocessor manual --help` to learn about all the options.
 `cornette` `henyey` `dhenyey` | These modes write either the Cornette-Shanks, the Henyey-Greenstein, or the Double-Henyey-Greenstein parametric phase function for the specified wavelengths.
 Use `./atmosphere-preprocessor <mode> --help` to learn about all the options.
 `ozone` | This mode writes the absorption coefficients of ozone molecules for the specified wavelengths.
 Use `./atmosphere-preprocessor ozone --help` to learn about all the options.
 `density` | This mode samples a given multi-modal density function at evenly spaced altitudes and writes the resulting data.
 Use `./atmosphere-preprocessor density --help` to learn about all the options.